CRN and Blue Card Exemption for Foster Carers in Queensland: What You Need First

 Mistake 3: Assuming an interstate Working with Children Check transfers.
 A current WWCC from New South Wales, Victoria, or any other state does not function as a Queensland Blue Card.
 You must go through Queensland's system.
 The same applies if you recently moved to Queensland from overseas.

 Mistake 4: Treating the CRN confirmation as a low-priority step.
-If you do not have a Queensland licence, getting a proof of age card from TMR takes time and an in-person visit.
-This is not something you can do online if you are starting from scratch.
-Add it to your preparation checklist the week you decide to start the process.
+If you do not have a Queensland licence, confirm with TMR what identity verification you need before applying.
+Add that step to your preparation checklist the week you decide to start the process.

 What Comes After the Blue Card